revolutionaryanusha/ModelFlow-CICD-Pipeline/README.md

 # ModelFlow-CICD-Pipeline
 A comprehensive CI/CD pipeline setup for a Flask application, featuring automated testing, Docker containerization, and deployment.
-Designed to ensure code quality and streamline the development process
+Designed to ensure code quality and streamline the development process.....